-4. Based on our discussions with staff, attendance at committee meetings and a review of supporting information we have identified the following main risk areas for the QLTR.
-We have categorised these risks into financial risks and wider dimension risks.
+4. Based on our discussions with staff, attendance at committee meetings and a review of supporting information we have identified the following main risk areas for the RMA.
 The key audit risks, which require specific audit testing, are detailed in Exhibit 1.